I have had zombies on the brain recently.

 What if the Zombie Apocalypse Is Not a Fictional or Singular Event?

-Human beings are both amazing, beautiful creatures, and we are also incredibly stupid and cruel.
+Human beings are amazing, beautiful creatures.
+And we are also incredibly stupid and cruel.
 We regularly focus on the wrong things like greed, power, and violence.
 When we do this, we become locked into patterns of mimetic contagion that result in escalating greed, power-mongering, and violence.
 We catalyze zombie apocalypses.

 The antidote to the zombie apocalypse is to make Love present in both our personal and public lives and to learn to desire it together.